lexiforest/impers/README.md

 **libcurl-impersonate**: For full fingerprinting support, you need [curl-impersonate](https://github.com/lexiforest/curl-impersonate) installed.
 Standard libcurl works but without impersonation features.

-Luckily, if you have a internet connection, `impers` will download curl-impersonate at the first launch.
+Luckily, if you have an internet connection, `impers` will download latestcurl-impersonate, currently `v2.0.0`, at the first launch.
+The version is pinned so fresh installations use the same native library release.

 If you will to use your own version, set the `LIBCURL_PATH` environment variable:

 ```sh
 export LIBCURL_PATH=/path/to/libcurl-impersonate.so
 ```

+Set `IMPERS_LIBCURL_RELEASE_URL` to a GitHub release API URL to override the pinned download release.

 ## Usage